LaviRajput/Token-Wallet-/Token Wallet/README.md

 ### Database Interaction
 The application uses MySQL for storing and retrieving transaction data.
 It interacts with the database using the `mysql` crate and leverages a connection pool for efficient database access.

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.